Discover The Critical Flaws Hiding Behind Conventional Wisdom…

 The amount of savings you need to support any given level of spending is a function of your return on investment minus inflation.

 This is the BIG ONE!
 Nothing else comes close when planning retirement with paper assets.

 All the picky little details that arise when people seek to perfect their magic retirement number are dwarfed by this one ratio – ROI minus inflation.

 The reason is simple – compound returns multiply little differences into HUGE differences over long periods of time.

 This isn't about turning mole hills into mountains; this is about turning grains of sand into the Himalayas!

 I’ve worked with these numbers all my adult life and it still amazes me when I work through the process with a financial coaching client and see the effect.
 Seriously, try it for yourself.

-Once you fill out the calculator with your base level numbers then write down the “magic retirement number” that it provides.
+Once you fill out the calculator with your base level numbers, write down the “magic retirement number” it provides.

 Focus On What Matters And Forget The Rest